miguelsndc/vault/Special Factoring Formulas.md

 >We recognize a perfect square *(formula 2/3)* if the middle term $2AB$ or $-2AB$ is plus or minus twice the product of the square roots of the outer two terms.

 We start factoring by looking at the [[Greatest Common Factor]] and factoring out with the *smallest exponent*, and then proceeding with the formulas above.

+Polynomials can also be factored using [[Factor by Grouping terms]].